odubno/gauss-naive-bayes/README.md

 * [adult](http://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data)

-Here we'll be working with just the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set, which is a collection of dimensional features which define 3 different types of flower species.
+Here we'll be working with just the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set, a collection of dimensional features that define 3 different types of flower species.

 The logic for the code to work on all four data sets is in [gauss_nb.py](https://github.com/odubno/naive_bayes/blob/master/gauss_nb.py).